PooryaBehnamie/Cancer-Statistic-Socioeconomic-Feature/README.md

 * Compiled by the University of Wisconsin Population Health Institute.
 * Provides information on health outcomes and factors influencing health at the county level, including socioeconomic metrics like income levels, insurance coverage, and lifestyle factors such as smoking rates.

+### **GeoJSON File for Map Visualization**:
+The GeoJSON file used for the map visualization in this project was sourced from PublicaMundi's MappingAPI repository.
+The file contains geographical boundaries that are essential for creating accurate and informative maps.

+You can find and download the GeoJSON file from the following link: [PublicaMundi GeoJSON Data](https://github.com/PublicaMundi/MappingAPI/tree/master/data/geojson).

 # Methods and Analysis